SCCU ANNUAL GENERAL MEETING

 EXECUTIVE COMMITTEE MEETING

+with initially the same attendance, though it had grown to 10 before the meeting was over.
 (1) Missing Trophies.
 It was noted that the Fleming Trophy was no longer missing.
 It had found its way back to Bedfordshire, by a route no one seems very clear about.
 (Well, it will have been four or five years ago.)
 We hear rumours that Beds and Bucks may even resurrect the annual match which was its raison d'être.

 That was a Matter Arising from the draft AGM minutes.
 The new Missing Trophy came up later in the meeting, but we'll cover it here.
 The Junior Organiser said he had never seen, nor heard of, an Under 18 Minor Trophy.
 Your Webmaster had assumed that the Under 18 Minor (see the Trophies page) was being awarded annually in its designated way, but not so apparently.
 How long it has been missing isn't known.
 Past winners of the U18 Minor event will be asked if they've got it.
+(2) Officers' Reports

 (a) Secretary.
 The Secretary had nothing to report, but got rid of two of the Union's "free" 2010 Yearbooks.